On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: Abstract

 \section{Abstract}

-Given the current interest in quantum information tasks with higher-dimensional systems, we present three possible extensions of the bit-flip channel to qutrit systems based on different interpretations of the channel.
-We compared our results with the commonly used cyclic one-parameter trit flip channels and demonstrated that they are particular cases of our more general formulation.
-Also, we extended these channels to higher-dimensional qudit systems, therefore defining different dit flip channels.
-Finally, we studied their impact on the Negativity, as an entanglement measure, of qubit-qutrit and 2-qutrit Werner states.
-In doing so, we demonstrated the inequivalence of these versions, as they affect the states' entanglement in very distinct ways.
+Given the current interest in quantum information tasks involving higher-dimensional systems, we discuss some of the issues that appear when extending the bit-flip channel to qutrit systems.
+The difficulties arise from different interpretations of the Pauli X gate for qubits, leading to at least three nonequivalent formulations.
+We compare our results with the commonly used cyclic one-parameter trit flip channels and demonstrate that they are particular cases of those more general formulations we present here.
+We also extend these channels to higher-dimensional qudit systems, defining various dit flip channels.
+Finally, we study their impact on the Negativity, as an entanglement measure, of qubit-qutrit and 2-qutrit Werner states.
+In doing so, we show the distinctiveness of these versions, as they affect the states’ entanglement in very distinct ways.